 Bit and bearing guide tray for the top left drawer.

-I plan to make custom trays for all the templates, but I haven’t gotten to that yet, so for now they are just sitting in the drawers.
+Custom trays are planned for all the templates, but I haven’t gotten to that yet, so for now they are just sitting in the drawers.

 Despite having everything comfortably stowed in the drawers (inefficiently due to the lack of custom template trays), The biggest drawer is still completely empty!
 This cart has storage galore.